CadeRyan/ChatServer/README.md

 >KILL_SERVICE
 ___________________________________________________________________________

-to run this code, navigate to the src folder using command prompt and type compile.sh to compile the program, followed by start.sh #portNumber to run it
+to run this code using command prompt, type compile.sh to compile the program, followed by start.sh #portNumber to run it